 Exclusions from School for Health Reasons

 The guidelines below have been developed for the exclusion of students who have communicable or contagious diseases.
-These regulations are in compliance with the requirements of the local and state health authority, state law, and board policy.
+These regulations are in compliance with the requirements of the local and state health authority, state law, and board policy:

 - A student with any of the following symptoms may be excluded from school until such time as the student is free of symptoms, has been satisfactorily treated or submits a signed physician’s statement that he/she is not contagious.
+Specific diagnoses from the Communicable Disease Chart may have longer recommended isolation times.

 - Temperature of 100 degrees or more.
 Student must be fever free for 24 hours, without medication, before re-entry.